Docker vs. Containerd: A Quick Comparison (2023)

 Containerd is a container runtime that provides a lightweight and streamlined way to run containers.
 It puts a lot of emphasis on the robustness, simplicity, and portability of containers.

 The Docker CLI utility accepts the command.
 Then it figures out what we want to do.
 After it understands our intention, it passes this intention to the Docker Daemon.
-This daemon is a separate program (from Docker CLI) that always runs in the background, waiting for instructions.
+This daemon is a separate program (from Docker CLI) that always runs in the background and waits for instructions.
 After the Docker Daemon receives our desired action, it tells another app, called a container runtime, to pull in the container image.
 This container runtime is called Containerd.

 Learn more about container runtime!